Mark Reeder: Background

 Die Unbekannten is of course an 80's band.
 They combine the best of new wave, gothic rock and post-punk.

-Meanwhile, Smirnoff Wall of Sound film 2008 described Reeder to be one of the Godfathers of the early electronic music and gothic rock scene.
+Meanwhile, the 2008 film Smirnoff Wall of Sound described Reeder as one of the godfathers of the early electronic music and gothic rock scene.

-In 1983, Reeder helped put together the Berlin Special of The Tube, a UK Channel 4 TV pop programme, which he co-presented together with Muriel Gray.
-This show featured music from both sides of the walled city (debuting bands like "Die Ärzte" and featuring "Die Tödliche Doris" and "Die Haut") and for the first time ever, a young East German band he'd literally discovered on the street, called "Jessica" appeared on a UK TV show, fronted by Tino Eisbrenner.
+In 1983, Reeder helped put together the Berlin special of The Tube, a UK Channel 4 TV pop programme, which he co-presented together with Muriel Gray.
+This show featured music from both sides of the walled city (debuting bands like Die Ärzte and featuring Die Tödliche Doris and Die Haut) and for the first time ever, a young East German band he'd literally discovered on the street, called Jessica, appeared on a UK TV show, fronted by Tino Eisbrenner.
 It was also the first time that a British TV crew had ever filmed a pop programme both in the GDR (East Berlin) and West Berlin.

-In 1984, "Die Unbekannten" changed their name to "Shark Vegas" and toured Western Europe with New Order.
-In 1986, Shark Vegas released one of the most sought after Factory 12" single You Hurt Me (FAC111) which was produced by Bernard Sumner (a founding member of Joy Division, New Order, and later Bad Lieutenant).
+In 1984, Die Unbekannten changed their name to Shark Vegas and toured Western Europe with New Order.
+In 1986, Shark Vegas released one of the most sought-after factory 12" singles, "You Hurt Me" (FAC111) which was produced by Bernard Sumner, a founding member of Joy Division, New Order, and later Bad Lieutenant.
 This single was also released in Germany on the Toten Hosen Totenkopf label (TOT11) with different versions of the song.
-Both releases of the single were some of the first 12" to be designed by Mark Farrow who went on to design covers for The Pet Shop Boys.
+Both releases of the single were some of the first 12" to be designed by Mark Farrow, who went on to design covers for The Pet Shop Boys.

-The only other track Pretenders of Love(FAC US 17) was featured on the only US factory compilation.
+The only other track, "Pretenders of Love",(FAC US 17) was featured on the only US factory compilation.

-Reeder had contacts to the East Berlin underground new wave music scene and travelled a lot to East Berlin for concerts.
+Reeder had contacts in the East Berlin underground new wave music scene and travelled a lot to East Berlin for concerts.
 He eventually helped to bring Die Toten Hosen over to East Berlin for their two secret gigs in 1982 and 1988, the 1982 gig being the first concert by a western punk band in East Berlin, disguised as a religious service.
-In summer 1989, he was officially asked if he would produce the album Torture, for up-and-coming East German indie band Die Vision for the East German state-owned record label AMIGA in East Berlin.
+In the summer of 1989, he was officially asked if he would produce the album Torture, for up-and-coming East German indie band Die Vision for the East German state-owned record label AMIGA in East Berlin.
 This was probably the first east–west joint venture.
 Reeder is recognised as the only Englishman ever to have had the privilege to make a record in the East, because literally days after finishing recording the album, the notorious Berlin Wall fell.

-Due to this album production, Reeder had made useful contacts at AMIGA the (now former) East German state-owned record label, now renamed ZONG.
-He managed to convince them to allow him to set up a new electronic dance label office in the "Abhör Raum 101" situated in the building directly behind the Reichstag.
+Due to this album production, Reeder had made useful contacts at AMIGA, the former East German state-owned record label, now renamed ZONG.
+He managed to convince them to allow him to set up a new electronic dance label office in the Abhör Raum 101, situated in the building directly behind the Reichstag.